 25 Who by the mouth of thy servant David hast said, Why did the heathen rage, and the people imagine vain things?

 26 The kings of the earth stood up, and the rulers were gathered together against the Lord, and against his Christ.

-27 For of a truth against thy holy child Jesus, whom thou hast anointed, both Herod, and Pontius Pilate. with Gentiles, and the people of Israel, were gathered together, 28 For to do whatsoever thy hand and thy counsel determined before to be done.
-29 And now, Lord, behold their threatenings: and grant unto thy servants, that with all boldness they may speak thy word.
+27 For of a truth against thy holy child Jesus, whom thou hast anointed, both Herod, and Pontius Pilate, with the Gentiles, and the people of Israel, were gathered together,

+28 For to do whatsoever thy hand and thy counsel determined before to be done.

+29 And now, Lord, behold their threatenings: and grant unto thy servants, that with all boldness they may speak thy word, were assembled together; and they were all filled with the Holy Ghost, and they spake the word of God with boldness.